DazEdword/observability-stack-prometheus-grafana-otel/README.md

 # Observability Stack
-Observability stack with Open Telemetry, Prometheus, LGTM (Grafana).
+Observability stack with Prometheus, LGTM (Grafana), Open Telemetry.

 This repository includes a multi-cluster setup serving as a practical Grafana example, with Prometheus as a data source.